An Invitation

 This seagull badly wants the fish being offered, but not enough to risk being caught and eaten.
 So this clever bird is doing a ‘fly-by’ at high speed.

 Shore birds have also been known to snatch food flung into the air.
-Swarms of ducks gobble up bread tossed upon the water’s surface.
+Swarms of ducks gobble up bread floating on the water’s surface.

 Each of these wild birds approaches a human because they desperately want what the person is offering.
 But what if “the kind gentleman” really is looking to enjoy a duck dinner?
-Too late the unfortunate bird realizes the bread crumbs weren’t really that tasty.
+Too late the unfortunate bird realizes bread wasn’t really that tasty.

 Our Savior doesn’t bribe us to receive His offer of eternal life.
 But think about it.
 Our Creator could get close to a 100% conversion rate if He would just bend a few of His own rules.